⚡ Open-Source Licenses

 Some licenses allow almost complete freedom with few conditions (such as the MIT or BSD licenses), while others require that changes remain open to everyone (GNU General Public License), include rules for sharing under the same license (MPL), or focus on giving credit and choosing how the work is reused (Creative Commons).

-According to our statistics, software licenses are used on 0.4% of all websites.
+According to our statistics, open-source licenses are detected on 0.4% of all websites.

 ⭐ Most Popular in 2026